emoney17/pass-aes/README.md

  ```
 ### Usage
 This password manager is my interpretation of [pass](https://www.passwordstore.org/).
 It will generate a directory for you to store all of your passwords and seperate them by subject.
-Each subject will be a directory and the file is the name of the actual website/program you are using.
-The password will be stored in the file after going through AES-128 encryption.
+Each subject will be a directory and the file is the name of the actual website/program you will be using the password for.
+The password will encrypted using AES-128 and stored in the file.
 To view any password you will used the "-v/--view" and enter the subject and entry.
 This will print out a decrypted password for you to copy.
 ### Commands
 ```
 $ ./safepass -h